cascremers/scyther/scyther_on_ubuntu.md

 2. Install git using the following command

-    “sudo apt install git”
+    “sudo apt-get install git”

 3. Move to the directory where you want to clone scyther into.
-I’ve chosen ‘Desktop’, and clone scyther there
+I’ve chosen ‘Desktop’, and cloned scyther there

     “cd Desktop”